Tikuji-Ni-Wadi

 Tikuji-Ni-Wadi is an amusement park, water park, and a resort near Mumbai and at Thane.
 The amusement park includes go-karts, roller coasters, giant wheels and water park.
 Additionally, there is a Shiva temple and marriage halls as a part of the resort.
 During Shivaratri, a Shiva ice replica is made.
 The park remains open during the rainy season.
 In 2013, a realistic-looking dinosaur park was started.
 The park, spread over 20 acre of land, is popular for greenery and a "UFO ride".
 There are several other activities and attractions such as go-karting, bumper-boats, dinosaur world, 9D adventure, aquarium and farm.

 In popular culture

-Tikuji-Ni-Wadi was featured in an episode on Taarak Mehta ka ooltah chashma where the entire Gokuldham society members go to Tikuji-Ni-Wadi for a picnic.
+Tikuji-Ni-Wadi was featured in an episode on Taarak Mehta Ka Ooltah Chashmah where the entire Gokuldham society members go to Tikuji-Ni-Wadi for a picnic.
+It has also been featured as a nightmare for many of the kids.